-Definition: This data element counts the number of contact motor vehicles that the officer reported on the PAR as a unit involved in the crash.
+Definition: This data element is the number of contact motor vehicles that the officer reported on the PAR as a unit involved in the crash.

-Additional Information: This counts all of the vehicles in the crash.
-This includes the vehicles in-transport which are documented in the Vehicle data file and the vehicles not in-transport which are documented in the Parkwork data file.
+Additional Information: This number represents all of the vehicles in the crash.
+This includes the vehicles in-transport which are documented in the Vehicle data file and the vehicles not intransport which are documented in the Parkwork data file.
 This data element only appears in the Accident data file.

-SAS Name: VE TOTAL
+SAS Name: VE_TOTAL